 Dual Champions are those dogs which are both a Field Trial Champion and a Full Champion or a Show Champion.

-It is also popular in the show ring and the Kennel Club granted Challenge Certificate Status in 1997, and there are now a number of Show Champions and Full Champions
+It is also popular in the show ring and the Kennel Club granted Challenge Certificate Status in 1997, and there are now a number of Dual, Field Trial, Show, and Full Champions.